Huegoxaga/notes/os/linux.md

   - `-y`, `--yes`, `--assume-yes`, Automatic yes to prompts
   - `apt-get install <PackageName>`
   - `apt-get update` update package list
-  - `apt-get dist-upgrade` will install or remove packages as necessary to complete the upgrade,
+  - `apt-get dist-upgrade` will install or remove packages as necessary to complete the upgrade
+    - `apt-get upgrade` will only install upgrade and possibly fail due to conflicts
   - `apt-get remove <PackageName>` uninstall a package
   - `apt-get purge <PackageName>` uninstall a package and remove all its config files.
   - `apt-get -f install` fix broken dependencies.